 Measure Lifetimes.
 The ECM service life shall be included on the Economic Cost Effectiveness Report.
 Annex X of this Standard provides informative guidelines for service lifetimes of a number of general categories of ECMs.

 Certification and Labeling.
 This section establishes minimum uniform standards for certifying and labeling home energy performance using the Energy Rating Index.
-These include minimum requirements of the home energy rating process, standard methods for estimating energy use, energy cost and pollution emission savings, minimum reporting requirements, and specification of the types of ratings that are performed in accordance with this Standard.
+These include minimum requirements of the Energy Rating process, standard methods for estimating energy use, energy cost and pollution emission savings, minimum reporting requirements, and specification of the types of ratings that are performed in accordance with this Standard.

 Rating Requirements.

 General.
-The rating for a home shall be determined in accordance with Sections 5.1.1.1 through 5.1.1.5.
+The Energy Rating for a home shall be determined in accordance with Sections 5.1.1.1 through 5.1.1.4.

 For an existing home, required data shall be collected on site.